awsdocs/amazon-kendra-developer-guide/doc_source/API_GroupOrderingIdSummary.md

 Required: No

  ** LastUpdatedAt **   <a name="Kendra-Type-GroupOrderingIdSummary-LastUpdatedAt"></a>
-The last date\-time an action was updated\.
+The Unix timestamp when an action was last updated\.
 An action can be a `PUT` or `DELETE` action for mapping users to their groups\.
 Type: Timestamp
 Required: No